qinjinjia/ec500c1spring18/HW3 Database/Readme.md

 exception: connect failed
 ```

-Try to solve this bug with this command
+Try to solve this bug with command
 ```
 $ brew services start mongodb
 ```